ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 defines stateless anonymous tokens, which can either be publicly verifiable or not.

-This variant build upon the publicly verifiable issuance protocol that uses RSA Blind Signatures {{!BLINDSIG=I-D.irtf-cfrg-rsa-blind-signatures}}, and allows tokens to be rate-limited on a per-origin basis.
+This variant builds upon the publicly verifiable issuance protocol that uses RSA Blind Signatures {{!BLINDSIG=I-D.irtf-cfrg-rsa-blind-signatures}}, and allows tokens to be rate-limited on a per-origin basis.
 This means that a client will only be able to receive a limited number of tokens associated